 One of my favorite mantras is: Work out and eat right because you love your body, not because you hate it.

-4. Men & Women Store Fat Differently
+4. Men and Women Store Fat Differently

 Call it what you want: beer belly, pot belly, or dad bod.
 Fat storage is affected by your genes and gender.

 In general, men accumulate fat in the belly region, giving them an apple shape, while women store fat in the hips and thighs, giving them a pear shape.

 Subcutaneous fat (the type that’s right beneath the skin) can be easier to lose than visceral fat (or “deep-belly fat,” the type that hangs around your abdominal organs), so that’s why you may notice your guy’s weight loss sooner than your own.

 And these fats are not created equal: Of the two fats mentioned above, visceral fat is considered the more dangerous to your health.
 It’s been linked to a higher risk of conditions like diabetes, hypertension, and cardiovascular disease.